Exclusive Books: Corporate social responsibility

 In 2002, in a move to formalize the corporate social responsibility programme, Exclusive Books established the Exclusive Books Reading Trust.
 The three trustees are Zakes Mda, Mandla Langa, and Brian Wafawarowa.

 The Reading Trust was established to fund literacy, library and reading projects around South Africa.
 Through the Reading Trust Exclusive Books has opened libraries in Cape Town and Limpopo and has donated thousands of books every year to various organizations and charities.

 E-commerce

-The first Exclusive Books e-commerce site was launched as ExclusiveBooks.com and went live in 1999.
-In 2010, this was replaced by Exclus1ves.co.za, which was one of the first e-commerce sites in South Africa to incorporate gamification, they now operate as Exclusivebooks.co.za.
+The first Exclusive Books e-commerce site was launched as "exclusivebooks.com" and went live in 1999.
+In 2010, this was replaced by "exclus1ves.co.za", which was one of the first e-commerce sites in South Africa to incorporate gamification.
+The company now operates its e-commerce store as "exclusivebooks.co.za".